🎯 TL;DR — Quick Answer

 House Hacking Nevada: Using Multi-Unit FHA Limits to Build Wealth

 The FHA loan limits for multi-unit properties are significantly higher than for single-family homes.
 For 2025, the limit for a duplex, triplex, or fourplex is scaled up to account for the increased cost of these buildings.
-This allows you to purchase a much more expensive asset with the same 3.5% down payment you would use for a small house.
-This is arguably one of the most powerful wealth-building tools available to the average person.
+This lets you purchase a much more expensive asset with the same 3.5% down payment you would use for a small house.
+This is one of the most powerful wealth-building tools available to the average person.

 When you use an FHA loan for a multi-unit property, you can typically use the projected rental income from the other units to help you qualify for the loan.
 This means you may qualify for a much larger loan than you would if you were just buying a single-family home based on your personal income alone.
-It is a game-changer for anyone looking to enter the world of real estate investing.
+It’s a game-changer for anyone looking to enter the world of real estate investing.
 You can find more details in my FHA Loan Guide for Homeowners and Investors.

 Understanding the Math: Down Payments and Closing Costs

 Closing costs include things like title insurance, escrow fees, appraisal fees, and your initial escrow deposit for taxes and insurance.
 The good news is that FHA guidelines allow the seller to contribute up to 6% of the purchase price toward your closing costs.
-In a market where some sellers are looking to move properties quickly, we can often negotiate a “seller credit” that covers nearly all of your out-of-pocket expenses except for the down payment.
+In a market where some sellers are looking to move properties quickly, we can often negotiate a seller credit that covers nearly all of your out-of-pocket expenses except for the down payment.

 You also need to be aware of Mortgage Insurance Premiums (MIP).
 FHA loans require both an Upfront MIP (which is typically rolled into your loan amount) and an annual MIP (which is paid monthly as part of your mortgage payment).
 While this adds to your monthly cost, the FHA recently lowered these premiums, making the program more affordable than it has been in years.